Trump Needs a Deal with Russia and China to Fix the Economy

 That should be easy to do for a president who wrote “The Art of the Deal.”
 The fact that U.S. exports to China account for one-third of China’s sales to U.S. looks like we have nothing to sell – or, worse, that U.S. is simply humiliated as a trade partner.
 In the case of E.U., Japan and South Korea U.S. exports are one-half of what those countries are selling to the U.S.

 Again, based on data for the first three quarters of this year, squaring trade accounts with those countries would generate half a trillion dollars of American exports.
-And the free trade would be preserved with a warning to inveterate “free trade riders,” there would be no trade deficit drag on U.S. economic growth, and America’s price stability would allow supportive monetary policies.
+And the free trade would be preserved with a warning to inveterate “trade free riders,” trade deficits would not be dragging down the U.S. economic growth, and America’s price stability would allow supportive monetary policies.

 A deal with Russia to secure its western borders is an urgent matter to review and stabilize the European security architecture.
 And so is the end to the vacuous play with the One-China policy and the South China Sea navigation and overflight.